 Recorded between 2013-14, the album is a collection of songs inspired by life around the hills of Darjeeling, a small town that sits on the foothills of the Eastern Himalayas.
 Harmonically blending Nepali folk music with contemporary western musical elements, the songs have the rare quality of touching the pahari heart and transporting the listener to the land where the songs were born.

 “Maya”, as the name suggests, is about love.
 Love found, love lost, love given, love reciprocated, love imagined and, always, that love for the hills Bipul calls home.
-Since his last two albums, he has released 6 more singles, Gahiro Gahiro, Basant, Aashish and Teesta, Mughlan and Neela Akash.
+He has subsequently released 6 more singles, Gahiro Gahiro, Basant, Aashish and Teesta, Mughlan and Neela Akash.